General

 • June 22 - Eastward Energy Incorporated (M12691)

-This is a public hearing on Eastward Energy's application to adjust its rates for delivering natural gas.
+This is a hearing on Eastward Energy's application to adjust its rates for delivering natural gas.
 The utility is proposing to increase delivery rates for residential customers by 7% in 2027, 8% in 2028, and 9% in 2029.
 There are no changes proposed to rates for commercial and industrial customers over the three-year period.

 July 2026